upmc-enterprises/elasticsearch-operator/README.md

 ```

 ## Snapshot Authentication
-If you are using an elasticsearch image that requiress authentication for the snapshot url, you can specify basic auth credentials.
+If you are using an elasticsearch image that requires authentication for the snapshot url, you can specify basic auth credentials.

 ```
 spec: